stucchio/daywalker/readme.md

 This can be used to track debugging information from inside the strategy.

-For example, I am currently developing a market-neutral strategy that seems to randomly go very long or short a few times a year.
+For example, I am currently developing a market-neutral strategy that seems to randomly go long or short a few times a year.
 To debug, I will keep a log of the *desired* allocation as described by the strategy.
-This will help me determine if the problem is in the core allocation logic, or if some trades are simply failing to execute.
+If the desired allocation matches the actual, this tells me if the problem is in the core allocation logic.
+In contrast, if they differ, then some trades are simply failing to execute.